 A high intense workout can be measured by heavy breathing and sweating after 3 to 5 minutes.
 You may be able to talk briefly but you for sure could not sing a song.
 If this sounds like your workout, then select the high level on the activity points calculator.

-Activity points are extra points earned by being active.
 Exercising is a must for any diet and Weight Watchers understand this.
 So they have offered a way to reward members who are active by giving them extra points.
-These extra points can then be used during that week if needed.

 As the activity points calculator shows, there is certain information needed to get the proper results.
 These include your weight, exercise duration and level of intensity.
 Depending on which Weight Watchers plan a person is following, the calculation is different.